 Your partner having a negative attitude and being constantly irritated by small inconveniences isn’t always a sign of an abuser.
 If the above information doesn’t reflect your experiences in your relationship, you may be looking for some practical ways to help your husband improve his outlook and improve your relationship.

 Being able to communicate openly and honestly with your partner is essential to having a successful marriage.
-If you feel afraid of expressing yourself to your husband, that’s a [ANCHOR TO #You Can’t Set Boundaries]bad sign[END ANCHOR].
+If you feel afraid of expressing yourself to your husband, that’s a bad sign.
 If you haven’t let him know how his anger makes you feel, perhaps it’s time.

 Timing is important.
 If your husband is irritated already, it may be better to wait until the moment has passed before speaking to him.
 Later, when he’s calm, you can bring up the subject, letting him know that you’ve noticed that he seems angry a lot lately.